NIEM/NIEM.github.io/training/iepd-developer/map-and-model/index.md

 In the following sections, we provide more detailed information on how you determine what you need to enter.

+{:.note}
+> This section will be undergoing changes to update the examples and screenshots to use the latest version of the mapping spreadsheet.

 ## What is a Mapping Document

 The Mapping Document has the following characteristics: